Perlence/porcupy/docs/reference.rst

 Each of them supports optional ``else`` clause.

 The ``for`` statement differs a bit from the original.
-It can be used to iterate lists, slices and ranges:
+It can be used to iterate sequences:

 .. code-block:: python